Frequently Asked Questions:

 Q: What is the charge for being on your wait list?

-A: We have a wait list fee of $100 (check or cash).
+A: We have a wait list fee of $115.
 Wait list fees are non-refundable and non-transferable to other children.
 This fee will be credited towards the registration fee if you are enrolled at Interlake.

 Q: How long is your wait list?

 A: The lengths of our wait lists vary according to the room.
 We usually have predictable spaces available on a regular basis, when currently enrolled children graduate or move up into the next program.
 Most spaces become available between June and September of each year.

 We recommend that you join our wait list as far in advance as you require care as is possible (18 months before you need care to start is ideal).
 It is a good idea to plan for infant care as soon as you know you are having a child.